- Monday, Tuesday, Wednesday and Friday: 8 a.m.–5 p.m.

 - Integrated Teacher Education Program (ITEP): This is a program for freshmen or juniors to obtain a bachelor’s degree in Liberal Studies and a Multiple Subject or Education Specialist Credential concurrently.

-- Freshman Year Integrated Preparation Program (FYI): Candidates earn a bachelor’s degree in English or Mathematics and a Single Subject Credential in English or Mathematics.
+- Four-Year Integrated Preparation Program (FYI): Candidates earn a bachelor’s degree in English or Mathematics and a Single Subject Credential in English or Mathematics.

-To learn more about the Basic Credential programs, those interested must complete an information session.
-This can be found on the Credential Office website.
-Participants view a PowerPoint presentation that covers topics including the program application process, program options and pathways, subject matter competence requirements, student teaching requirements and costs.
+To learn more about the Teaching Credential programs, it highly recommended to review an information session available on the Credential Office website.
+The information session covers topics including the program application process, program options and pathways, subject matter competence requirements, student teaching requirements and costs.

 Subject Matter Programs

-The following Subject Matter Programs are active and accepting applicants as of the publishing of this Catalog: Art, English, Mathematics, Music, Physical Education, Social Science (History Department) and Spanish (MCLL Department).
+The following Subject Matter Programs are active and accepting applicants as of the publishing of this Catalog: Art, English, Mathematics, Music, Physical Education, Social Science: (History department or Chicano Studies department) and Spanish (Modern and Classical Languages and Literatures department).
 CSUN students who complete these approved programs will meet the subject matter requirement and waive the CSET requirement.
 Contact the specific department office for academic advisement relating to Subject Matter Programs.
 Note: The Subject Matter Program may have additional courses beyond the major.

-Many specialists in the public schools must earn credentials or certificates authorizing service in the area of specialization.
+Many specialists in the public schools must earn credentials or certificates that authorize service in the area of specialization.
 Some authorizations are dependent upon the applicant holding a prerequisite credential.
-These include Reading and Language Arts Specialist and Resource Specialist.
+These include Reading Literacy Leadership Specialist and Resource Specialist.

 Note: Not all specialist credentials have the ability to add an authorization.

-Individuals providing certain school services, such as administration and pupil personnel, must hold a credential authorizing that service.
+Individuals who provide certain school services, such as administration and pupil personnel, must hold a credential authorizing that service.
 Service Credentials offered are Administrative Services, Pupil Personnel Services (including Counseling and School Psychology) and Speech-Language Pathology Services Credential.
 Some Service Credentials require a prerequisite credential.
-Please review specific Program requirements.
+Please review specific program requirements.

 Clear Induction Credentials

-Individuals must complete a Clear Induction program within 5 years of the issuance date of a preliminary teaching credential.
-Programs offered are General Education Induction Credential and Clear Induction Education Specialist Credential.
-These credentials require a prerequisite teaching credential.
+Individuals must complete a Clear Induction Program within 5 years of the issuance date of a preliminary teaching credential.
+Program offered is Clear Induction Education Specialist Credential.
+This credential requires a prerequisite teaching credential.

 Key Definitions: Student Status